 This type of planner looks something like this:

-There’s a small section for each subject on each day.
+There’s a small section to write in each subject on each day.
+This works well for a lot of people.

-In this small box write out which pages you’d like to cover in your child’s curriculum book.
+If you want to do a little more planning than that, in this space write out which pages you’d like to cover in your child’s curriculum book.

 I recommend this type of planner for all of your everyday homeschool lesson planning because it offers you the most flexibility.